0xHabitat/kiezDAO/product_market.md

 S3.
 As good-natured lender, I WANT TO rent my tool free of charge, just SO THAT it is used by someone.

 S4.
-As lender, I WANT TO have neat non-repudiable records of any tansactions with borrowers SO THAT I have recourse if something goes wrong.
+As lender, I WANT TO have neat non-repudiable records of any transactions with borrowers SO THAT I have recourse if something goes wrong.

 `BORROWER STORIES`